'How To Think Like An Anthropologist' — And Why You Should Want To

 "'We' are not as civilized and 'they' are not as primitive.
 We are not as modern, they are not as traditional.
 We are not as scientific, they are not as mystical.
 We are not as rational, they are not as irrational."

 Barbara J. King is an anthropology professor emerita at the College of William and Mary.
 She often writes about the cognition, emotion and welfare of animals and about biological anthropology, human evolution and gender issues.
 Barbara's new book is Personalities on the Plate: The Lives and Minds of Animals We Eat.
-You can keep up with what she is thinking on Twitter: @bjkingape
+You can keep up with her on Twitter @bjkingape.